peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 ## Advantages

 * Required for multi-signature minting, as described in [RFC-0003](../0003-multisig-minting/0003-multisig-minting.md)
-* While there is no known advantage for aligning the transaction structure with Bitcoin's, it should be taken as a step toward simplification, which can foster innovation.
+* Tools that watch the coinbase transaction on Proof of Work chains like Bitcoin will be easier to adapt to Peercoin.
+With this reference, this RFC should be taken as a step toward simplification, which can foster innovation.

 ## Drawbacks

 * Dependency on [RFC-0004](../0004-remove-transaction-timestamp/0004-remove-transaction-timestamp.md).
 * Hard fork of protocol rules.
-* Previous transaction formats will need to be supported beyond the hard fork, until all transaction creation software switches over.
-* Previous block formats will need to be supported by full nodes as long as the chain record persists.

 ## Alternatives